neoforged/.github/primers/1.21.9/index.md

         - `createBodyLayer` -> `createBaseMesh`, now private
             - Replaced by `createBodyLayer`, `createWindLayer`, `createEyesLayer`
     - `CopperGolemModel` - A model for the copper golem entity.
+    - `CopperGolemStatueModel` - A model for the coper golem statue.
     - `CreakingModel`
         - `NO_PARTS`, `getHeadModelParts` are removed
         - `createEyesLayer` - Creates the eyes of the model.